jashburn8020/long-reads/fx_markets.md

 ### 4.2 The FX Markets Today

-Building on the historical context, let's examine "The FX Markets Today."
 The foreign exchange market has evolved into the largest and most liquid financial market globally, far surpassing the volume of trading in equities or fixed income.
 Trillions of dollars worth of currencies are exchanged every single day, driven by a diverse range of participants and motivations.
 The market operates virtually, 24 hours a day, five days a week, across a network of interconnected financial centers around the world, including London, New York, Tokyo, Singapore, and Frankfurt.
 This continuous operation reflects the global nature of trade and investment and allows for immediate responses to economic and political events regardless of the time zone.

 The structure of the FX market today is predominantly **over-the-counter (OTC)**, meaning that trades occur directly between two parties via electronic networks or telephone, rather than through a centralized exchange.
 The interbank market, consisting of large global banks trading with each other, forms the core of this OTC structure and accounts for a significant portion of the trading volume.
 These banks act as market makers, providing liquidity by quoting bid and ask prices for various currency pairs.
 Their activities set the benchmark for exchange rates that other participants in the market often follow.